whisthq/whist/container-images/base/README.md

 # Fractal Base Container Image

-This subfolder contains the base container Dockerfile used to containerize specific applications and stream them via Fractal, alongside the Linux services they need to run properly.
-These container images are responsible for containerizing the Fractal Protocol and setting the core settings and structure needed to make Fractal run optimally on containers, before any application-specific configuration is required.
+This subfolder contains the base container Dockerfile that builds the core Fractal container running Fractal and general utilities and services that application-specific Dockerfiles can build upon.
+The base image runs **Ubuntu 20.04**.

 This subfolders conforms to the **Styling** and **Continous Integration** practices defined in the outer README.

-- Ubuntu 20.04

 ## Development

 This repository calls the Fractal [protocol](https://github.com/fractalcomputers/protocol) repository as a Git submodule for some of the Bash functions needed to set up Fractal.
 New functions you make should be added to that repository so they can be easily reused across the Fractal organization.
 Before using these functions in this project, you need to update the Git submodule linked by running: